JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

 Before you can get started, you have two make two choices:
 1. FOMM installation (recommended) or manual installation
-2. FULL PACKAGE (recommened) or just selected modules
+2. FULL PACKAGE (recommended) or just selected modules

 * If you're using FOMM, just download the FULL PACKAGE.
 It has a nice installer that lets you select the modules you want.
 * If you want to use all modules and install them manually, grab the FULL PACKAGE as well.